russHyde/contented/README.md

 ## CONFIG

-A directory is specified by the user (in `config/settings.py`) that contains all projects that should be made visible: `PROJECTS_DIR`.
+A directory is specified by the superuser (as the `PROJECTS_DIR` environment var on the webserver; to do this modify the value in `.env`) that contains all projects that should be made visible: `PROJECTS_DIR`.

 The default value of `PROJECTS_DIR` points to a set of projects that are used during testing.

-PLAN: make `PROJECTS_DIR` configurable using environment variables

 ## Tests